-Grant Strother is a litigation associate representing clients in high-stakes commercial litigation.
-Mr. Strother handles a variety of complex civil litigation matters and securities litigation for clients in the biotech industry, as well as the high technology industry in federal and state courts.
+Grant Strother represents clients in high-stakes commercial litigation.
+Mr. Strother handles a variety of complex civil litigation and regulatory matters for clients in the high technology and biotech industries.

 Mr. Strother has particular experience in patent license disputes and securities fraud cases.